 Contracts and documents may seem burdensome and even boring, but they are important.
 The success of your business depends on taking the necessary steps to make sure your contracts are designed with your business in mind.

-John Henderson is a business lawyer with Henderson & Henderson.
+John Henderson is a corporate lawyer with Henderson & Henderson law firm in Charleston SC.
 He focuses on startup companies and other areas of corporate law.
-For questions, please contact him at email@example.com or 843-212-3188.
+For questions, please contact him or call 843-212-3188.